 Welcome fren!
 Last week we released our free Beginners Guide To Bitcoin Privacy.
 Now everyone has $0 access to simple and straightforward expert advice when it comes to Bitcoin privacy.
 For a lot of you though, these basic steps aren’t really enough.
 You want the absolute best privacy that Bitcoin has to offer which is what we’ll be covering today in our advanced bitcoin privacy guide.

 If you think mainstream medias coverage of beginner Bitcoin privacy is bad, don’t even get us started on their advanced levels!
 For the most part, it just doesn’t exist.
-At best they’ll tell you to “get a Ledger hardware wallet” while making sure you use their affiliate code and call it a day.
-This, unsurprisingly, is one of the worst ways to ensure your privacy because many of these main sources are centralised, KYC exchanges that don’t want you to have privacy (as then they can’t sell your data).
+At best they’ll tell you to “get a Ledger crypto wallet” which has terribly poor privacy and security and call it a day.

 So let’s learn how to do it right.

 Note: This Privacy guide is for “Advanced Levels” which are people with “Savings Account” level funds.
-If you’re securing larger amounts, please see our Expert level guides
+If you’re securing larger amounts, please see our Expert Bitcoin Privacy level guides

 Advanced Bitcoin Privacy

 Firstly, you can get a full run down on what each of our levels entail and where you might fit into them by looking at our Understanding Bitcoin piece or this overview table below.
 For this advanced Bitcoin privacy guide we are only targeting people in the Advanced and Expert levels.